 Abstract: South Korea implemented an overtime hours reform in 2018.
 Utilizing legal work hours reform based on industry and firm size at different phases, we find that the overtime hours reform reduces the number of overtime hours and overtime earnings.
 However, the overtime hours reform increases standard hours worked, thereby resulting in a null effect on total hours worked.
 We find that the overtime hours reform increases the likelihood of being full-time employment and monthly earnings among women.
 We further discuss gender heterogeneity and groups that were not affected by the policy.
 Overall, the reform may redistribute working hours among workers, potentially influencing women's employment outcomes.

-2. Labor Supply and Savings Responses to Increasing the Pension Eligibility Age in South Korea (with Jonathan M. Leganza and Devon Gorry), under review, Current Version: Link
+2. Labor Supply and Savings Responses to Increasing the Pension Eligibility Age in South Korea (with Jonathan M. Leganza and Devon Gorry), Revise and Resubmit, International Tax and Public Finance.
+Current Version: link

 Abstract: We study how people responded to a reform in South Korea that increased the full pension eligibility age.
 Using regression discontinuity, we document the causal effects of the reform on several potential margins of adjustment.
 Consistent with studies in other settings, we find clear evidence of delayed benefit claiming.
 However, in contrast with other studies, we find little-to-no statistical evidence of changes in labor supply.
 We also find no evidence of changes in savings or spending.
 The South Korean pension is relatively new, and benefit replacement rates are comparatively modest, which may have contributed to muted responses.

-3. The Impact of Legalized Recreational Marijuana Laws on Obesity (with Reginald B. Hebert and Eye Eoun (Ian) Jung), Current version: being revised, Presented in ASHecon 2025: Poster
+3. The Impact of Recreational Cannabis Legalization on Body Weight (with Reginald B. Hebert and Eye Eoun (Ian) Jung), Current version: being revised, Presented in ASHecon 2025: poster

-Abstract: This study investigates the causal effect of recreational marijuana laws (RMLs) on body mass index (BMI) using data from the CDC’s Behavioral Risk Factor Surveillance System (BRFSS) from 1990 to 2024.
+Abstract: This study investigates the causal effect of recreational cannabis legalization laws (RCLs) on body mass index (BMI) using data from the CDC’s Behavioral Risk Factor Surveillance System (BRFSS).
 While numerous studies have explored the association between marijuana use and appetite, few have examined the causal evidence between marijuana use and BMI.
-Leveraging the staggered adoption of RMLs as a natural experiment, we employ a Two-Stage Difference-in-Difference (2SDiD) and Synthetic DiD model to estimate the effect of RMLs on BMI.
-Although our initial 2SDiD point estimates indicate a significant decrease in BMI of approximately 0.294 units or 1.08 percent (0.294/27.33), the event-study analysis reveals a downward pre-trend in BMI prior to the implementation of RMLs.
-After accounting for the Goodman-Bacon adjustment procedure, our findings suggest that RMLs have no statistically significant effect on BMI.
+Leveraging the staggered adoption of RMLs as a natural experiment, we employ a synthetic difference‑in‑differences approach to estimate the effect of RMLs on BMI.
+We find clear evidence that RCLs increase cannabis consumption by approximately 3.6 percentage point.
+We also find that RCLs decrease BMI by approximately 0.54 percent on average.
 Moreover, we find little evidence for potential mechanisms or heterogeneous effects depending on gender and age groups.
+Moreover, we find evidence that the enforcement of RCLs decreases the probability of overweight and obesity.

 4. The Effect of Involuntary Job Loss on Subjective Well-Being and Health Behaviors (with Sunwoo Park and Reginald B. Hebert), under review, Current Version: link